 Easy to build

-LiveLight is designed to be built by end-user, meaning you!
+LiveLight is designed to be built by the end-user, meaning you!

 When everyone has access to source materials, the product can easily be built to match someone’s personal tastes and specifications.
 This also enables software development as a community!